leynos/lag-complexity/docs/lag-complexity-function-design.md

 - **Provider Latency:**

-- `EmbeddingProvider::embed`: The latency of this method will be measured for each available provider (`ApiEmbedding`, `LocalModelEmbedding` with `tch` and `candle` backends).
+- `EmbeddingProvider::process`: The latency of this method will be measured for each available provider (`ApiEmbedding`, `LocalModelEmbedding` with `tch` and `candle` backends).
 This will quantify the performance trade-offs between remote API calls and local model inference.